Companies and other businesses are able to instruct barristers under the Bar’s Public Access scheme without first instructing a solicitor.

 As detailed within our complaints procedure, you may have the right to complain to the Legal Ombudsman (“the LEO”).
 Clients can complain to the LeO if they are unhappy with the final response to their complaint, or if their complaint has not been dealt with in 8 weeks; and clients who have a right to complain to the LeO are individuals and, broadly speaking, small businesses and charities.

 The full list of who has a right to complain to the LeO is available on their website and here.
-You must complain to the Legal Ombudsman either within six years of your barrister’s actions/failure to act, or no later than three years after you should reasonably have known there were grounds to complain.
+You must complain to the Legal Ombudsman either within one year of your barrister’s actions/failure to act, or no later than one year after you should reasonably have known there were grounds to complain.

 You must also complain to the Legal Ombudsman within six months of receiving your barrister’s final response to your complaint.